 Gulf of Maine Vital Signs Program Excellent resource for teaching about scientific inquiry, ecosystems, environmental change, biodiversity and invasive species centered on the Maine coast, with ready-to-use data collection and analysis lessons and tools for all ages.

 Project Learning Tree Has many excellent teaching guides available for many environmental education topics across all grade levels.
 Many of these guides are available for you to use at the WCSW Conservation District.
+Now with many online resources: Simply register here to access online lessons.

 Project Wild Project WILD is a wildlife-focused conservation education program for K-12 educators and their students.
 Project WILD is one of the most widely-used conservation and environmental education programs among educators of students in kindergarten through high school.